 As just one of many sustainable energy companies out there these days, Green Energy looks to stand out from the competition by not only offering renewable electricity, but also green gas, sourced from biomass and anaerobic digestion to help its customers reduce their carbon footprint.

-However, its green credentials come a cost.
+However, its green credentials come at a cost.
 Green Energy UK is exempt from the Ofgem price cap due to its support and investment in renewable energy.
 This could mean customers pay higher prices.

 Read on to view Green Energy UK tariffs, find out where it sources its energy from and see how the supplier stacks up against the competition.